-We need to be healthy in order to enjoy our life.
-Not just physically healthy but we need to be mentally well too.
+We need to be healthy to enjoy our life.
+We need not just be physically healthy, but we need to be mentally well too.
 More than often mental health is not taken into account.
-But mental health is equally important and it adds to the quality of life.
+But mental health is equally important and adds to the quality of life.
 Recent lifestyle changes have led to an increase in the risk of mental health problems like anxiety, depression, mood changes, etc.

 What is mental health?

-Before we talk about various feelings and how they affect our lives, it is important to know what mental health is and how it is vital for the overall well-being of any individual.
+Before we talk about various feelings and how they affect our lives, it is essential to know what mental health is and how it is vital for the overall well-being of any individual.

 Mental health encompasses our emotional, psychological, and social health or well-being.
-It greatly affects our thinking, response, and feelings.
-It is vital for every step of our life starting from our childhood to puberty and going on through adulthood.
+It dramatically affects our thinking, response, and feelings.
+It is vital for every step of our life, starting from our childhood to puberty and going on through adulthood.
 As we grow older, our emotions, thinking, and preferences can change.
-If someone is going through drastic emotional changes then their thinking, mood, and even behaviour can change.
+If someone is going through drastic emotional changes, their thinking, mood, and even behaviour can change.

-Anxiety can be called when you feel scared or worried about something which can be a real-life situation or even a possible outcome of some situation.
-It is important to know if you are having anxiety disorder so that you can take steps to minimise or stop it from getting any worse.
-It is often linked to depression and is a quite common mental disorder.
+Anxiety can be called when you feel scared or worried about something, which can be a real-life situation or even a possible outcome of some situation.
+It is essential to know if you are having an anxiety disorder so that you can take steps to minimise or stop it from getting any worse.
+It is often linked to depression and is a relatively common mental disorder.

 Depression is often confused with sadness.
 It is different from sadness.
-If someone is depressed then that person will feel sad and out of energy for weeks and months.
-You may lose hope and have difficulty focusing on your day-to-day work or even getting out of bed.
+If someone is depressed, then that person will feel sad and out of energy for weeks and months.
+You may lose hope and have difficulty focusing on your daily work or getting out of bed.
 These are all signs of depression.

 Distress is a state of being in extreme trouble.
 You may have unpleasant feelings, thoughts, or behaviour.
-It can adversely affect the way you may feel or do things and make decisions.
+It can adversely affect how you feel or do things and make decisions.

 Mood disorders can affect someone’s emotional state and can be caused due to several reasons like trauma, biological reasons, genetic reasons, etc. Mood changes are identified by intense emotions like sadness or maybe alternated by elation.
-In short, there is a sudden change in the emotion of the individual.
+In short, there is a sudden change in the individual’s emotions.

 How can you detect if a person’s mental well-being is affected?